 Oh. . .and the real Batman shows up.

 It's bad.
 Really bad. you, Grant Morrison.
 You've taken the fun out of reading Batman and Robin.

 That said, the art is still superb and the last page reveal of Batman's return was great, so it wasn't ALL bad. . .just 95% of it.

 There's 3 artists on this issue (making it 7 artists in 16 issues for those keeping count).
 The difference between the three is jolting, as none of them have a similar style.
 I'd have to say I like Burnham's the best, with Irving second.
 Stewart's art is pretty much "Comic Stock" and is just sort of there while the other two are superb.

-This issue (Thank God!) ends the current arc with Batman returned, Joker escaped after burying Doctor Hurt alive, Professor Pyg captured again, questions about what's going to happen to the Dick Grayson/Damian Wayne Batman and Robin team, and the public announcement of "Batman Incorporated".
+This issue (Thank !) ends the current arc with Batman returned, Joker escaped after burying Doctor Hurt alive, Professor Pyg captured again, questions about what's going to happen to the Grayson/Damian Wayne Batman and Robin team, and the public announcement of "Batman Incorporated".